Decrease Drowning Risk in Your Community

 - Shallow water.
 Twenty-five percent of drownings occur in water that is three feet deep or less.
 Puddles, baby pools, bathtubs, and other sources of shallow water all present drowning risk, especially for children.

-What Can We do to Decrease Drowning Risk in Communities?
+What Can We Do to Decrease the Danger of Drowning in Communities?

 Preventing drowning is a challenging process, and the strategies will vary from community to community.
 Be sure to consult with local medical professionals and other community thought leaders when creating your community’s drowning prevention plan.
 Here are a few ideas to get you started in preventing drowning this year: